 Continue to advance your knowledge of the manufacturing process in the field of woods.
 You will learn cabinetry construction and advanced techniques using both modern technology and traditional methods.
 In addition to mastering specialized equipment, you will interact with customers to complete paid projects.
 An emphasis is placed on planning, design, and mastery of the manufacturing process.
-Topics of study include material properties, design choices, advanced joinery, and advanced CAD/CAM.
+This course is an ideal companion for students interested in pursuing engineering, design, or the trades.
+Topics of study include material properties, design choices, advanced joinery, and advanced Computer Aided Design and Manufacturing (CAD/CAM).